 20. Get Your Priorities and Life In Order

-Having your priorities and life in order is like doing preventive maintenance on your vehicle – you’re keeping yourself safe and avoiding catastrophy.
+Having your priorities and life in order is like doing preventive maintenance on your vehicle – you’re keeping yourself safe and avoiding catastrophe.
 You’re doing preventive maintenance on your mind and giving yourself room to stay calm and relax.
 Instead of being stressed about losing your job and not being able to pay bills because you keep showing up late to work, you’re taking responsibility, thinking ahead about what’s important, and handling it before it becomes an issue.